About Norman Bird Sanctuary

 NBS is a mature 501(c)3 nonprofit that has maintained steady growth throughout its history.
 Over the years, NBS has grown to include more than 325 acres of diverse habitats, and its mission remains true to Mabel Norman Cerio’s original vision.
-The Sanctuary is a community organization that has impacted the quality of life on Aquidneck Island and across the state for over sixty years.
+The Sanctuary is a community organization that has impacted the quality of life on Aquidneck Island and across the state for over 70 years.

 Mabel Norman Cerio was the founder of the Norman Bird Sanctuary.
 In 1912 she came to live on the property after her parents died and lived alone until she married.
 Upon her death in 1949, Mabel's trust gifted the property to the community.
 It was named the Norman Bird Sanctuary after her beloved father.

 It is an inspiration that one gift, from one person, can have such a lasting impact.
 Today we honor her gift by remaining true to her vision of preserving and protecting the 325 acre property with integrity and purpose.